lokalise/python-lokalise-api/docs/additional_info/contributing.rst

 2. Create a topic branch.
 3. Install the necessary dependencies with ``pipenv install``.
 If you don't have pipenv, `find installation instructions here <https://pipenv.pypa.io/en/latest/install/#installing-pipenv>`_.
 4. Implement your feature or bug fix.
-5. Don't forget to add tests and make sure they pass.
+5. Don't forget to add tests and make sure they pass by running ``pipenv run pytest``.
 6. Make sure your code complies with the style guide by running ``pipenv run pylint lokalise/``. ``pipenv run autopep8 -i -r lokalise/ -a`` can automatically fix many issues for you.
 7. We use type hinting so check if everything is okay by running ``pipenv run mypy lokalise/```.
 8. If necessary, add documentation for your feature or bug fix.